-C. PAINT COLLECTION PROCEDURES
+C. PAINT COLLECTION

-The program has agreements with owners or operators of all drop-off sites and events, and other partners that set forth collection procedures.
+Procedures.
+The program has agreements with owners or operators of all drop-off sites and events (other than HHW programs which partner through MPCA) and other partners, that set forth collection procedures.
 PaintCare agreements require that sites meet all requirements of local, state, and federal law, regulations, and policies.

-All new sites (other than HHWs and LVPs) received an on-site, in-person training and program procedures manual.
+Except for two sites that were trained remotely this year due to the COVID-19 pandemic, all new sites (other than HHWs and LVPs) received an on-site, in-person training and program procedures manual.
 The training and program manual covered identification and screening for program products, storage, spill response, arranging to have paint picked up, record keeping, and other topics.